The general synopsis for UK

 - Weather

-- Rain or squally showers.
+- Rain then squally showers.

 - Visibility